 Update Package Lists

 Like all package managers, XBPS uses repositories to obtain packages.
-And like any other system, it’s important to keep your Void system up-to-date.
+And like any other system, keeping your Void system up-to-date is essential.

 xbps-install -Su command (